chl/ringo-processing/README.md

 ## License

-ringo/processing is available under the same license as RingoJS.
+ringo-processing is available under the same license as RingoJS.

-Processing, core components of which are bundled with ringo/processing, is distributed under the terms of the GNU Lesser General Public License.
+Processing, core components of which are bundled with ringo-processing, is distributed under the terms of the GNU Lesser General Public License.

 ## Footnotes